edthefifth/feathersjs-mongoose-starterkit/README.md

 # api

-> API for WISL CRUD services
+> API for backend CRUD services

 ## About